-An agency must ensure when making purchases for an AIS or a major information resources project, that the system or project is capable of being deployed and run on cloud computing services.
-When making a purchase for an AIS or a major information resources project, the agency may determine that, due to integration limitations with legacy systems, security risks, or costs, the agency is unable to purchase a system or project capable of being deployed and run on cloud computing services.
-If an agency determines that it is unable to purchase a system or project capable of being deployed and run on cloud computing services, then at least 14 days prior to solicitation issuance, the agency must submit to the LBB for the purchase of an AIS or to the QAT for the purchase of a major information resources project a report that describes the purchase and the agency's reasoning for making the purchase.
+An agency must ensure when making purchases for an AIS or a major information resources project, that the system or project is capable of being deployed and run on cloud computing services.347 When making a purchase for an AIS or a major information resources project, the agency may determine that, due to integration limitations with legacy systems, security risks, or costs, the agency is unable to purchase a system or project capable of being deployed and run on cloud computing services.348 If an agency determines that it is

-- General Appropriations Act, House Bill 1, 86th R.S. at Article IX, Section 9.02(c)(2). - TEX.
-GOV'T CODE §2054.305. - The DIR website is located at www.dir.texas.gov.
-The Statewide Project Automated Reporting (SPAR) system is the official system of record for QAT projects. - The QAT website is located at www.qat.dir.texas.gov.
+- 343 General Appropriations Act, Senate Bill 1, 87th R.S. at Article IX, Section 17.09(c)(2). - 344 TEX.
+GOV'T CODE § 2054.305.

-- TEX.
-GOV'T CODE § 2157.007(b-1). - 322 TEX.
-GOV'T CODE § 2157.007(b-2).
+346 The QAT website is located at www.qat.dir.texas.gov.

+347 TEX.
+GOV'T CODE § 2157.007(b).
+The term "cloud computing service" has the meaning assigned by Special Publication 800-145 issued by the United States Department of Commerce National Institute of Standards and Technology, as the definition existed on January 1, 2015.
+TEX.
+GOV'T CODE § 2157.007(a).